-The following information is needed for each MISS DIG 811 locate request, whether it is placed over the phone with the call center or through the web via the E-Locate or Remote Ticket Entry programs.
-If an excavator has the proper information, creating locate requests is easy regardless of the chosen method.
-There is a definite reason for every question asked.
-This section will provide a brief explanation of the reason for each.
+The following information is needed for each MISS DIG 811 locate request, whether it is placed over the phone with the call center or through the web via a OneCallAccess account.
+If an excavator has the proper information, creating locate requests is easy.

-You will be asked several questions when you call the MISS DIG 811 System, including:
+You will be asked several questions when you call MISS DIG 811, including:

-- The name of the caller who is placing the staking request - The phone number where the excavator can be reached during the day - The name of the contractor doing the work - · The party that the work is being done for - · The type of work being performed - The county where the work will take place - The township, city, or village where the work will take place - The location.
-Know the instructions of where markings of underground facilities will be needed (Street address, lot number, subdivision) and exact location where digging will be done (The front, back, or sides, and the north, south, east, or west side of the location) - The date and time when the excavation work will begin - The overhead clearance.
-Know if you will be able to maintain a minimum of 10 feet clearance from overhead electric lines with equipment you will be using on the job - · The use of directional boring equipment - The proximity to railroad easements
+- The name of the caller who is placing the staking request - The phone number where the excavator can be reached during the day - The name of the contractor doing the work - The party that the work is being done for - The type of work being performed - The address, intersection, or XY coordinates along with the township, city or village where the work will take place - The location.
+Know the instructions of where markings of underground facilities will be needed (Street address, lot number, subdivision) and exact location where digging will be done (The front, back, or sides, and the north, south, east, or west side of the location) - The date and time when the excavation work will begin - The nearest cross street - The excavation method

-Once your excavation information has been entered, the MISS DIG 811 system will generate a staking request.
-You will be given the ticket number for your staking request.
-Please keep your ticket number so you can track the status of utility staking or if you have future concerns or questions regarding the utilities' staking for your excavation.
+Once your excavation information has been entered, MISS DIG 811 will generate a staking request and a ticket number for it.
+Please keep your ticket number so you can track the status of staking or if you have future concerns or questions regarding staking for your excavation.

 A typical ticket is good for 21 days from the dig-start date.
-However, you should start your excavation activity within 14 days of the ticket's dig-start date for the ticket to retain its effectiveness.
+However, you must start your excavation activity within 14 days of the ticket's dig-start date for the ticket to retain its effectiveness.